 - (a) The coefficient of performance (COP) measures the efficiency of a high-temperature heat pump (HTHP).
-An HTHP system with a COP of 4 will provide 4 units of heat energy (kWh) for every unit of electricity consumed (kWh).
+A HTHP system with a COP of 4 will provide 4 units of heat energy (kWh) for every unit of electricity consumed (kWh).
 The actual COP depends on the application and operating conditions; - (b) Refrigerant is the fluid used in a sealed HTHP to absorb and reject heat.
-Some refrigerants have a greater environmental impact than others in terms of their contribution to ozone depletion, global heating, or accumulated heat in the environment.
+Some refrigerants have a greater environmental impact that others, in terms of their contribution to ozone depletion, global heating, or accumulated heat in the environment.
 Some refrigerants that have less impact on the environment are flammable or toxic.
-The type of refrigerant an HTHP uses is an important consideration when purchasing a system.
-See 3.3 for details of common HTHP refrigerants used in New Zealand; and - (c) Site integration is the process of assessing commercial and industrial facilities to establish the best HTHP system for the situation.
-Site integration should include a site visit and a report that thoroughly investigates the best HTHP options.
+The type of refrigerant a HTHP uses is an important consideration when purchasing a system.
+Refer to section 3.3 for details of common HTHP refrigerants used in New Zealand; and - (c) Site integration is the process of assessing commercial and industrial facilities, to establish the best HTHP system for its needs.
+Site integration should include a site visit, and a report that thoroughly investigates the best HTHP options.